humdrum-tools/humdrum-documentation/tool/correl/index.md

 expression are not processed.

-Correlation values can be calculated only where all numerical data are arranged as matched pairs \-- that is, the input conforms to the
+Correlation values can be calculated only where all numerical data are arranged as matched pairs &mdash; that is, the input conforms to the
 \"matched pairs criterion.\" For example, the following two spines illustrate numerical data matching.
 The number of numerical data values in both spines are matched throughout the inputs: ``